 Why was my quest denied?

 The Classcraft team must approve your quest before it can appear on the Marketplace.
-If your quest is not accepted, it may be because of:
+If your quest is not accepted, it may be because your quest:

-Unreadability (your quest contains too many typos or is confusing to read and understand)
+Is difficult to read or understand (your quest contains too many typos or is confusing to read)